Bassamejlaoui/Open-Source-Data-Science-University/README.md

 ### Elective A Options:

+***In your 5th semester, you'll need to choose an elective module, which you can choose from one of the following modules:***

 1. **Data Engineer**
    - [Data Engineering, Big Data, and Machine Learning on GCP (Coursera)](https://www.coursera.org/specializations/data-engineering-google-cloud)
    - [Data Engineering Nanodegree (Udacity)](https://www.udacity.com/course/data-engineer-nanodegree--nd027)